maziac/DeZog/documentation/ReverseEngineeringUsage.md

 The inclusion of the [z80dismblr](https://github.com/maziac/z80dismblr) makes it possible to use some of it's analysing features, namely flowcharts, call graphs and smart disassembly.

 For all of these features:
-Start Dezog, place the cursor at the source code at some instruction and do a right click for "Analze at Cursor":
+Start Dezog, place the cursor at the source code at some instruction and do a right click for "Analyze at Cursor":
 ![](images/ReverseEngineeringUsage/analyze_at_cursor.jpg)

 The examples below use the [z80-sample-program](https://github.com/maziac/z80-sample-program).